 National 4-H Conference

-What: The National 4-H Conference is a working conference in which youth and adults, at the invitation of the Secretary of Agriculture, assist in the development of recommendations to help guide 4-H Youth Development programs nationally and in their communities.
+The National 4-H Conference is a working conference in which youth and adults, at the invitation of the Secretary of Agriculture, assist in the development of recommendations to help guide 4-H Youth Development programs nationally and in their communities.
 This event brings together youth, volunteer leaders, and state and county Extension Staff members from across the United States, the U.S. Territories, and the Canadian Providences.

 One adult chaperone will also be selected to accompany the delegation.
 Chaperones must be at least 21 years old and must be a registered volunteer.
 Interested adult volunteers and Extension Staff should complete the same application as the youth.

-Registration Fee: Approximately $1400.
+Cost to attend is approximately $1600.
 4-H clubs, 4-H councils, local 4-H Foundations and local service groups have helped many delegates with this fee.
 Additional conference fees are sponsored by the Kansas Bankers Association and the Kansas 4-H Foundation.